lukso-network/docs/docs/learn/smart-contract-developers/mint-lsp7-token.md

 # Mint LSP7 Token

-In this guide you will mint some [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) tokens to the EOA that controls the contract.
+In this guide you will mint some [LSP7 Digital Asset](../../standards/tokens/LSP7-Digital-Asset.md) tokens as an EOA contract owner.

 ## Setup

-The following code snippets require to install a few libraries.
+The following code snippets require the installation of the following libraries:

 - [`ethers.js`](https://github.com/ethers-io/ethers.js/)
 - [`@lukso/lsp-smart-contracts`](https://github.com/lukso-network/lsp-smart-contracts/)